Is it true that mustard plasters help with colds?

-Mustard They are either a sheet of paper covered with a layer of mustard powder, or a bag containing such a powder.
-At setting It is lowered into hot water, and then applied to the patient’s back or chest (if the target is precisely in the treatment of colds), covering with a film and blanket.
-Typically, mustard plasters are left for 10-15 minutes (for adult patients), and then removed, after which the skin surface is wiped dry.
-If the procedure is carried out correctly, severe redness should occur on the skin (hyperemia) and a burning sensation.
-Among other things, manufacturers recommend the use of mustard with acute respiratory infections, bronchitis and pneumonia.
+Mustard plasters They are either a sheet of paper coated with a layer of mustard powder, or a bag containing such powder.
+At staging it is dipped in hot water, and then placed on the patient’s back or chest (if the goal is to treat colds), covered with film and a blanket.
+Typically, mustard plasters are left on for 10–15 minutes (for adult patients), and then removed, after which the surface of the skin is wiped dry.
+If the procedure is carried out correctly, severe redness should appear on the skin (hyperemia) and a burning sensation.
+Among other things, manufacturers recommend using mustard plasters for acute respiratory infections, bronchitis and pneumonia.

-Source: Elena Ostankova Via Canva
+Source: Elena Ostankova via Canva

 Source: Johnson & Johnson

-Source: Pixelshot Via Canva
+Source: pixelshotvia Canva

 Most likely not true